Why can I sometimes not trade cryptocurrencies?

-You can check whether or not our cryptocurrency markets are 'unlongable' in the platform.
+You should check whether or not any of the cryptocurrencies markets are "unlongable" (ie. cannot place "buy" orders) in the platform before you trade.
 In IG Trading, click the 'information' icon in the deal ticket, then select 'other'.
 In the classic platform, click on your market's dropdown and select 'get info'.
 Please refresh your browser for the latest updates.

 IG policy on blockchain forks

-We base the price of our cryptocurrency products on the underlying market, made available to us by the exchanges and market-makers with which we trade.
+We base the price of our cryptocurrency products on the underlying market, made available to us by the exchanges and market-makers with whom we trade.

-There is currently one accepted decentralised ledger which records all cryptocurrency transactions called the blockchain.
+There is currently one accepted decentralised ledger which records all cryptocurrencies transactions – as well as an equivalent for ether – called the blockchain.
 When the software of different miners becomes misaligned, a split – or 'fork' – in the blockchain may occur.
 This results in the existence of two different blockchains.

 Generally, cryptocurrency users quickly agree which version to continue to use, causing minimal disruption.
 The old version of the blockchain is then discontinued.